 My focus was visual design for the desktop app.
 Current UI was too heavy and a bit too complicated.
 I tried to eliminate unnecessary elements.
 So users can focus more on document not the UI.
 Also improving user experience by removing frustrations in user journey and adding delightful microinteractions.
 Then I worked closely with engineers to make sure all the design elements were implemented correctly.

 Visual Design Lead

 DEFINING THE PROBLEM

 The vision for this project was to allow people to easilly access, consume and share their documents.
 We wanted the UI to be less distracting and help users focus more on content not the UI.

 BEGINNING THE DESIGN PROCESS

-We started by whiteboarding what can we make it better, looking at the overall framework and unified main landing pages.
+We started by looking at the overall framework and tried to unify main landing pages.
 Then I prioritized all the tools by the most frequently used and group them by function on the main toolbar, second toolbar and HUD (floating bar at the bottom).
 Next, I explored different visual design directions to see how the color, typography, and layout could work together.
 Finally, I created specs and worked closely with engineers to make sure the design was implemented correctly.

 This component sheet I created was the single source of truth that all the designers and engineers on the team used.